 Many of the millions of Americans who suffer from chronic low back pain are told to just take acetaminophen.
 The problem?
 It does little to relieve their discomfort.
 A study published in the British Medical Journal bears this out: Researchers concluded that Tylenol and other products containing acetaminophen were no more effective than a placebo for more than 1,800 people suffering from acute lower back pain.
 Prescription painkillers can provide relief in the short term, but because of their serious side effects, doctors are more and more reluctant to prescribe them.
 But the good news is that newer, drug-free treatments are gaining traction because they are more effective.

-Physical therapy and exercise are now the recommended first-line treatments and should routinely be used.
+Physical therapy and exercise are now the recommended first-line treatments and should routinely be used — even if drugs are prescribed.
 A 2018 global review of guidelines from the National Institutes for Health for treatment of low back pain recommend non-pharmacological and non-invasive management, including the use of patient education and advising patients to stay active before using any medicine or surgery.

 Back pain usually starts with muscle spasms — debilitating pain for short periods of time — typically triggered not by traumatic events but by mild tweaks.